AllisonDT/FlavorFusioniPad/README.md

 - 9/2 Added notification for when spice is running low, worked on bluetooth to send data back to Arduino
 - 9/3 Added ability to update spice name
 - 9/11 Did all upgrades so that code should support ios 18
+- 9/16 Implemented automatically change from blending to blend complete view from arduino Boolean.

 TO DO
 - Notification when order is complete.